umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 - `OAuth2ClientCredentials`
 - `ApiKey`

-the interface provides two methods for retrieving the value of the access token or the API key:
+The interface provides methods for retrieving the value of the access tokens or API key - `GetOAuth1Token()`, `GetOAuth2Token()` and `GetApiKey()`.
+These will return null if the token or key is not found, or the service is not configured to use the authorization method related to these objects.
-- `GetToken`
-- `GetApiKey`

 ## Usage